Enecuum/docs/enq/how-to-pos.md

 :::

 ::: tip
 Minimal hardware requirements are **1 CPU, 2 GB of RAM, 20 GB of disk**.
 These are like of a small VPS server offered by the majority of hosting providers.
-Disk requirements will rise with the size of the blockchain and are estimated as **1 TB** in 1-2 years.
+Disk requirements will rise with the size of the blockchain and are estimated as **1 TB** in 1-2 years. *Fast sync* mode allows you to stick with minimal disk and clear it from time to time.
 Please note this minimal hardware may **not** let your node to achieve maximum performance (and rewards).
-Recommended hardware requirements will be published after PoS software updates bringing planned optimizations.
+Recommended hardware requirements are following: **4 core CPU, 4 GB of RAM**.
 :::

 ::: danger NOTICE